mahtools/koikoi-score-sheet/README.md

 # koikoi-score-sheet
-An interactive score sheet for koikoi hosted on Github pages
+An interactive scoresheet for the game of koikoi.

+Created as a single-file minimalist app.
+Can be hosted in any browser offline or used through Github pages.